Ats0c/Lenovo_Ideapad_3i-15IML05-Hackintosh-EFI/README.md

 kext from Airportitlwm has been updated for each version of macOS

 > [!NOTE]
 > Just pay attention to one detail, which is to update to Sonoma.
-You will need to disable SecureBootModel in Misc >     Security > SecureBootModel in EFI
+Go to Misc > Security > SecureBootModel and leave it disabled, it's the only way to update to Mac OS Sonona.

 > [!NOTE]
-> You will have to find a way to activate this option before the first boot because you will get a black screen and be unable to use the system.
+> Because SecureBootModel is disabled, you will be greeted with a black screen after upgrading to Sonoma.
+So, I recommend you have a Dualboot to help with this problem.

 ## **Things that work with the original author's default configuration:**